seth-schroeder/credo_check_error_handling_ecto_oban/README.md

 * [Ecto.Repo.transaction/2](https://hexdocs.pm/ecto/Ecto.Repo.html#c:transaction/2) will return a 4 tuple when an error occurs inside a Multi.
 * An [Oban](https://github.com/sorentwo/oban) worker that returns an error 4 tuple will be considered a success.

+Many thanks to [@andersonmcook](https://github.com/andersonmcook) for being the human version of this check!

 Below is the warning that Oban gives when this happens in `iex`

 ```elixir